 Use a document scanner on your smartphone to upload and convert your documents into PDF files for easy access on a storage platform of your choice.
 There are multiple reputable and free online storage platforms you can use, like Google Drive, Dropbox, and Microsoft’s OneDrive.
 These platforms are easy to navigate and are compliant with data privacy regulations.

-For the best level of document protection, consider using Trustworthy.
-Trustworthy is a Family Operating System® that has advanced digital storage capabilities, which make protecting your documents from water damage easy.
+But for the highest level of document protection, as well as ease of use, consider using Trustworthy.
+The Trustworthy Family Operating System® has advanced digital storage capabilities, making it simple to access and share important documents.

 Protecting your documents from water damage doesn’t have to require expensive equipment like safes.
-In fact, you can protect your documents using things you likely have at home, like Ziploc or vacuum-sealed bags.
+In fact, you can protect your documents using things you likely have at home, like resealable plastic or vacuum-sealed bags.

 This is particularly useful for preparing your portable emergency kit for a hurricane.
 Store your crucial documents in these waterproof bags, which are compact and relatively inexpensive.